 As all of our mentors have experience as GSIs, they can also coach you through using office hours to your benefit.

-Explore our Academic Support and Resources page if you are interested in discovering more about this topic.
+Explore our Connect with Academic Support page if you are interested in discovering more about this topic.

 Should I repeat a course?